Paramilitary punishment attacks in Northern Ireland: Attacks

 The punishment methods of republican and loyalist paramilitaries are similar.
 Because paramilitaries rely on popular support, they cannot overstep community consensus on appropriate punishment without risking the loss of support.
 The penalty chosen would be based on the crime and potentially mitigating or aggravating factors such as criminal history, age, gender, and family background.
 Crime against targets valued by the community, such as religious leaders, pensioners, community centres, or locally owned businesses, tended to be punished more harshly than crimes against large corporations, which were frequently ignored.
 Punishment attacks often begin when masked paramilitaries break into the victim's home.
-In other cases, victims would be told to show up at a certain time and place, either at a political front organization or at their home, for the attack.
+In other cases, victims would be told to show up at a certain time and place, either at a political front organisation or at their home, for the attack.
 Many victims keep these appointments because if they fail to do so, the punishment would be escalated in severity.
 These appointments are more likely to be made by republican than loyalist groups.
 Some victims were able to negotiate the type of punishment.
 In order to avoid the victims dying, paramilitaries frequently call emergency services after the attack.
 In cases of mistaken identity, the IRA was known to issue apologies after the fact.

 Initially, both republican and loyalist paramilitaries were reluctant to shoot or seriously harm women and children younger than 16, although this became more frequent as the Troubles continued.
 Even female informers were usually subject to humiliation-type punishment rather than physical violence.
 There were exceptions, such as the case of accused informer Jean McConville, who was kidnapped and killed in 1972.